-Enabling optimized testing of the next generation of technology through Teradyne’s Device Interface Solutions (DIS).
-Complex ICs require high performance testing capability and DIS is all about performance.
-Add to our industry leading performance our dependable quality with reliable On-Time Delivery (OTD) and the result is a successful equation for a lower Total Cost of Ownership (TCoO).
+Complex ICs require high-performance testing capabilities and Teradyne’s DIS are all about performance.
+Couple our industry-leading performance with our dependable quality and reliable on-time delivery (OTD), and the result is a successful equation for a lower total cost of ownership (TCO).

 DIS understands complex devices and delivers a lower cost of ownership solution for our customers.
 To achieve the best test economics, we prioritize performance.
 Performance means maximizing power and signal integrity for higher parallelism, better IC yields and faster test (scan clock rate).
 We deliver quality which means defect free hardware on the first day and higher up-times throughout production.
 DIS is committed to reliable On-time Delivery (OTD) for both New Product Introductions (NPIs) and repeat orders which allow our customers to plan productions ramps and support their end customer demand.
 We focus on efficient development and manufacturing to support shorter lead times and we meet the requirements, on the first attempt, to support first wafer validations and volume production ramps.
 Complex device manufacturers turn to DIS because we consistently deliver on each of these critical elements which allows them to achieve a lower cost of ownership.